At a glance

 MERS-CoV has never been detected in Australia.

-If somebody suspected or confirmed as having MERS was identified, the public health response would include:
+If a person in Australia was suspected or confirmed to have MERS, the public health response would include:

 - isolating people with (or suspected of having) MERS